void-linux/void-docs/src/contributing/void-docs/style-guide.md

 ## General

-Although there will always be cases where command listings are appropriate, the contents of the Handbook should be written in English (or the relevant language in the case of translations of the Handbook).
+Although there will always be cases where command listings are appropriate, the contents of the Handbook should be written in American English (or the relevant language in the case of translations of the Handbook).

 Outside of the 'installation' sections, step-by-step instructions containing 'magic' commands for copying-and-pasting are strongly discouraged.
 Users are